SyncfusionExamples/how-to-change-the-expander-icon-in-tree-grid/README.md

 ## About the sample
 This example illustrates how to change the expander icon in TreeGrid(SfTreeGrid)?

-By default, SfTreeGrid expander is +/- symbol.
-You can able to change the tree grid expander by customizing the TreeGridExpander style.
+The default symbol of expander is +/- in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).
+You can be able to change the tree grid expander by customizing the [TreeGridExpander](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridExpander.html) style.

 ```XAML
 <Window.Resources>